El-2024/wiki-documents/docs/Solutions/smart-building/indoor-positioning-bluetooth-lorawan-tracker.md

 ### Overview

 Indoor positioning is a common challenge for many industries.
-While solutions like Wi-Fi or UWB offer high precision, they can be costly and complex to install.
-This solution provides a cost-effective and easy-to-deploy alternative for **zone-based positioning**.
-It combines two powerful wireless technologies: **Bluetooth Low Energy (BLE)** for determining presence within a specific area, and **LoRaWAN** for long-range, low-power data transmission.
+While high-precision systems like UWB exist, they can be costly and complex.
+This solution offers a flexible and cost-effective alternative by combining two powerful wireless technologies: **Bluetooth Low Energy (BLE)** for location sensing and **LoRaWAN** for long-range, low-power data transmission.

+The system is built around the [SenseCAP T1000 Tracker](/SenseCAP_T1000_tracker/Introduction) and supports two distinct positioning modes, allowing you to balance precision with battery life based on your needs:

+1.  **High-Precision Tracking (Trilateration):** When a tracker detects signals from **three or more** BLE beacons, it can calculate its precise (x, y) coordinates on a map.
+This mode is ideal for tracking the movement of assets or personnel, providing accurate location updates periodically or whenever movement occurs.

-At its core, this system uses devices like the **SenseCAP T1000 Tracker** to determine their proximity to the nearest BLE beacon.
-The primary method is to confirm presence within a specific zone, which is excellent for use cases like automated check-ins or verifying an asset is in a designated room.
+2.  **Zone-Based Positioning (Proximity):** When a tracker is in range of only one or two beacons, it identifies its location based on proximity to the nearest beacon.
+This mode is perfect for simpler use cases like automated check-ins, confirming an asset is in a designated room, or conserving battery life by reporting location less frequently.

-While it is technically possible to use signal strength from multiple beacons (a technique called trilateration) to estimate X-Y coordinates, this approach often trades reliability and battery life for precision.
-Signal strength can be unstable and affected by environmental factors, and transmitting data from multiple beacons consumes more power.
-Therefore, this solution is optimized for dependable, long-battery-life **presence detection** rather than high-precision coordinate tracking.
+By supporting both methods, this solution provides a versatile and easy-to-deploy system for a wide range of indoor tracking applications, from simple presence detection to more detailed coordinate-based monitoring.

 :::tip Navigate to our bundle page